Microsoft US offering huge savings on brand new Surface Pro 6 in Black Friday sale | Trusted Reviews

-While Black Friday deals can provide some amazing discounts, quite often its a case of manufacturers shifting older generation products.
-Well, that’s certainly not the case with Microsoft’s Black Friday sales, which start in the US this weekend.
+While Black Friday deals can provide some amazing discounts, quite often it’s a case of manufacturers shifting older generation products.
+Well, that’s certainly not the case with Microsoft’s Black Friday sale, which starts in the US this weekend.

 Microsoft is discounting the brand new Surface Pro 6 and the Surface Laptop 2, starting on November 18 and running through the Thanksgiving weekend.
 The Windows-maker is offering hefty discounts on some of its newest hardware, as well as the Xbox One X console.

 The Surface Pro 6 is down to $799 from $1,069.
-That’s for the Intel Core i5 model with 128GB SSD along with a platinum type cover.
-The previous generation Surface Pro and the all Surface Go models are discounted.
+That’s for the Intel Core i5 model with 128GB SSD along with a platinum Type Cover.
+The previous generation Surface Pro and the all Surface Go models are also discounted.

 Considering the Surface Pro 6 has only just been released and we’ve only just reviewed it, it’s remarkable that Microsoft is offering such heavy savings already.
-One of the only criticisms we had was the expensive price-tag, but that’s no won’t be an issue for the next week or so.
+One of the only criticisms we had was the expensive price-tag, but that won’t be an issue for the next week or so.

 From November 18: